Cloud VPS

 4. Home Region Selection: Unlike other clouds oracle wants you to choose a place what will be you home region.
 This doesn't need to be your country btw.
 I have my home region to Amsterdam.
 The thing is all these free tiers are limited to that home region.
 You can request and access other regions but free tiers won't work in many cases.
 My top will be to open it in a region where your users will be.
 I choose Amsterdam because my audience is global and almost equally distributed among North America, EU and South East Asia.
 So it makes sense.
 But you should first understand where are your users.
 Keep the resources near them.

 I currently heavily use oracle cloud.
-For example, I run my Webserver (4/24) at Amsterdam which runs multiple reverse proxies, Ghost instances, a WordPress site.
+For example, I run my Webserver (4/24) at Amsterdam, it runs multiple reverse proxies, Ghost instances, a WordPress site.
 I also run 2 seperate servers (1/1) one for Umami and another for Plausible (I am testing them for a long term review).
 I run a Adgurad DNS which I use as DoH and DoT server, Uptime Kuma, Jellyfin and Tailscale VPN at another server in Hydrabad (3/18).
 So far I only noticed one issue with Plausible, it doesn't run well on Arm CPU ( using too much storage) .
 I switch it to the free x86 machine and it is running fine with some swap memory.
 I will write about all of those stuffs, so subscribe tothe free newsletter.

 Performance of the Oracle VPS: The VPSs are okay, the 1 core x86 models runs light weight apps just fine, not great.
 The big Ampere VM is big enough to handle substantial traffic (if you optimize properly it can handle lots of pageviews, un-optimized ghost blog, with varnish cache can go upto 100-200 page views per minute just fine.
 With proper CDN I achieved 9000 pageviews in a minute).
 I will teach you everything in later posts.
 Today let's focus on our next contestant.

 Greate free allowance(Free forever, untill policy chages), more than enough for even medium scale deployment.
-Good pricing beyond free tier There is definitely a learning curve.
-Free stuff limited to one region.
-Some quirky behaviours, which can be avoided.
+Good pricing beyond free tier

 Oracle and Google (our free tier hero)